 - Fluids through a vein (by IV)

-- Medicine (antidote) to reverse the effect of the overdose
+- Medicine to reverse the effect of the overdose and treat other symptoms

 - Tube through the mouth into the stomach to empty the stomach (gastric lavage)